FAIRmat-NFDI/nyaml/docs/index.md

-# FAIRmat nyaml documentation
+# nyaml documentation

-The `nyaml` tool offers a user-friendly command-line interface for converting between `YAML` and `XML` representations of NeXus definitions written in the NeXus Definition Language (NXDL).
+The `nyaml` tool offers a user-friendly command-line interface for converting between `XML` and `YAML` representations of NeXus definitions written in the NeXus Definition Language (NXDL).
 While the official NeXus definitions are maintained in `XML,` authoring them in `YAML` provides a more concise and readable alternative. `nyaml` bridges this gap, allowing developers to work in `YAML` while ensuring compatibility with the official `XML` format.

-The tool supports both application definitions and base classes.
+The tool supports both NeXusapplication definitions and base classes.
 It can be installed via `pip` and includes comprehensive documentation and tutorials to assist users in writing NeXus definitions using `YAML`.

 <div markdown="block" class="home-grid">
 <div markdown="block">